What's the key to getting people to buy from you?

 The following infographic summarizes some different types of social proof that you should think about using in your own business:

-Here's the text version of that graphic
+Here's the text version of the graphic above

 6 Types of Social Proof: